monzim/tinySelfHost/README.md

-# tinySelfHost
+# TinySelfHost

-I don't Own this Codes/ It's all belongs to www.tiny.cloud.
-I am using it in my personal Project
+## This Code not own by me.
+I am using it for my personal project.
+It belogs to https://github.com/tinymce/tinymce